AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-ctx-13-context-management-strategies-for-perplexity-ai-a-complete-g.md

 ## MCP Server Support

-As of early 2026, Perplexity does not support MCP server connections.
-Its context extension mechanism is web search: Perplexity retrieves current information from the internet rather than connecting to local tools or databases.
+Perplexity supports local MCP (Model Context Protocol) servers on its macOS desktop application.
+This allows the AI to connect to external tools and data sources running on your local machine, extending its capabilities beyond web search.

+### How MCP Works in Perplexity

+On the macOS app, you can configure local MCP servers that provide Perplexity with access to your file system, local databases, applications, and other services.
+This is configured through the app's settings.
+Remote MCP servers (cloud-based services) are planned for paid subscribers.

+### When MCP Adds Value

+For most Perplexity use cases, web search is the primary context extension mechanism.
+MCP adds value when you need Perplexity to combine its web research capabilities with local data:

+- Researching a topic while cross-referencing your local documents
+- Analyzing data from a local database alongside web-sourced information
+- Integrating with local development tools or APIs

-### Alternatives to MCP
+### Web Search vs. MCP

-For most research workflows, MCP is unnecessary because Perplexity's web search provides real-time data access.
-Where other tools use MCP to reach databases or APIs, Perplexity reaches the web.

-For tasks that genuinely require local tool or database connections, pair Perplexity (for research and web-sourced information) with an MCP-capable tool (like Claude Desktop or Cursor) for the technical execution.
+Where other tools use MCP to reach databases or APIs, Perplexity's distinguishing feature is its web search capability.
+MCP complements this by adding local data access, but for most research workflows, Perplexity's web search provides the primary context extension.
+If you need extensive MCP functionality (writing code, managing databases, interacting with multiple external services), pair Perplexity with a coding-focused tool like Claude Desktop or Cursor.

 ## External Documents: PDFs vs. Markdown